Use the steps in this article if your iPhone, iPad, or iPod touch disconnects during syncing or you experience one of these issues:

 - You see a "The connection to the iPhone was reset" message when syncing or backing up your device.

-- "iPhone has timed out" when syncing
+- You see an "iPhone has timed out" when syncing.

-- iTunes error 9 or error 2001–2011 while updating or restoring
+- You see iTunes error 2001–2011 while updating or restoring.

 - See if the cable connection at the device or computer has come loose or unplugged.